ELITEv5/SunPLS/README.md

 PLS_out = SunPLS × R
 ```

-Where **R** is the redemption value determined by the controller.
+Where **R** is the internal equilibrium value maintained by the controller.

-If SunPLS trades below redemption value:
+If SunPLS trades below R:

 ```
 Buy SunPLS